GowthamKumar1236/My-Chart-App-Assignment-Probz.AI/README.md

 2. **Deploy the `build` Directory**:
     Deploy the contents of the `build` directory to your web server or hosting platform.

-3.Remove the text /build in the .gitignore file
+3. Remove the text /build in the .gitignore file

-4.Then push the updated code into the GitHub repository.
+4. Then push the updated code into the GitHub repository.

-5.Then we have successfully deployed our project on render.
+5. Then we have successfully deployed our project on render.